©1978

 thought is left behind, and we move toward the proud complexities

-of human beings.
 So many beautiful people are cut

 down blindly, and he wise may die before their wisdom seeds and

 flowers some wide expanse of fertile ignorance with hope.
-Death, have you no shame to, take

 the student from life, the child from its mother, the father from